 In ordinary medicine, the goal is to extend life (i.e. "We’ll sacrifice the quality of your existence now … for the chance of gaining time later.").

 (S)-2-Amino-3-(3-phenylacetylimidazol-4-yl)propanoic acid has demonstrated antineoplastic effects with all cancers tested.
 Independent confirmation, reproducible in-vitro dose response curves.
 Cell viability testing conclusively demonstrates anticancer activity of this compound.
 Effective against all neoplastic ATCC cell lines tested (U-87 astrocytoma, HEP G2 hepatocellular carcinoma, A 375 human malignant melanoma).
-This compound does not affect healthy cells (D8 LCL 'B' cells).
+This compound does not effect healthy cells (D8 LCL 'B' cells).

 Since cancerous cells tend to divide at a more frequent clip than most healthy cells, they are more vulnerable to the various mechanisms in chemotherapy drugs.
 However, these drugs can't decipher between a healthy cell and a cancerous cell, so they kill cells indiscriminately.

 Radiation destroys the immune system, especially the bone marrow that lies at the very heart of the immune system.

 Due to its damage on healthy cells, chemotherapy always causes side effects, which sometimes, last a lifetime.